meedan/check/README.md

 A collaborative media annotation platform.

+A technology non-profit that builds software and initiatives to strengthen global journalism, digital literacy and accessibility of information for the world.

 This is a [Docker Compose](https://docs.docker.com/compose/) configuration that spins up the whole Check app locally.
 Tested on Linux and Mac OS X. The repo contains two Docker Compose files, one for development (`docker-compose.yml`) and the other for testing (`docker-test.yml`).

 ![Diagram](diagram.png?raw=true "Diagram")